The Difference Between an Escort and a Prostitute in Texas

 If the alleged victim is willing to speak with your lawyer and has a desire to have the charges against your dropped, he or she may agree to prepare an affidavit to submit to prosecutors explaining what actually happened and expressing a desire to have the case dismissed.
 However, our battle does not end here, as many prosecutors will continue to pursue the case.
 They may think the initial report is the truth and the affidavit submitted is a lie.

 As you can see, proving that an accusation of domestic violence is false is difficult.
-The attorneys at Scheiner Law Group have handled many cases involving such false claims.
+The attorneys at Scheiner DWI & Criminal Defense Lawyers have handled many cases involving such false claims.
 We know how to communicate with the alleged victim, the court, and the prosecutors to have your side of the story be heard.
-Please contact us with all your domestic violence concerns or any other criminal matters.
+Please contact us with all your domestic violence concerns, sexual assault, sex crime defense, or any other criminal matters.
 We’re here to help.

 A Quick Guide to Texas DWI Laws and Penalties